PalmBeachPost/florida-election-results/README.md

+This is an effort to download Florida election results in near-real time, and convert them into the Elex format.

+The original project has been split; everything that happens with the Florida data is handled by https://github.com/PalmBeachPost/election-results-parser

+Everything below is certainly outdated but possibly relevant so maybe it'll get cleaned up.
+Sometime.

 This is an effort to parse Florida election results in near-real time.
 At the time of initial commit, it's more of a rapid prototype than a successfully planned, well-executed bit of reliable software.
 Some of that will change.
 The state has problems providing the source data in a reliable format on time, so there's only so much we can do.

 The files: